 IA Approvals by Activity

 Refer to the table below to determine approval for specific activities.
-Note that International Programs routes certain agreements to OGRD, the Office of Business and Finance, and/or the Budget Office, and other appropriate offices as necessary.
+Note that International Programs routes certain agreements to OGRD, the Office of Finance and Administration, and/or the Budget Office, and other appropriate offices as necessary.
 (See below for possible additional approving offices.)
 Contact International Programs with questions or to request clarification.

 Global Learning affiliation ✓ ✓ ✓ Student exchanges using standard template ✓ ✓ Unusual student exchanges ✓ ✓ ✓ Faculty exchanges ✓ ✓ X* ✓ English language training using standard template ✓ ✓ Unusual English language training using standard template ✓ ✓ ✓ Faculty-led study abroad ✓ ✓ ✓ =✓ Joint degree programs ✓ ✓ ✓ ✓ Internships ✓ ✓ ✓ International research and development grants/contracts X X ✓ X Memorandums of Understanding ✓ ✓ ✓ ✓ International recruiting agent agreements ✓ ✓ ✓ ✓ Sponsored student exchanges ✓ ✓ ✓